Skip to content

 Right-click your antivirus icon in the system tray and select “Disable protection” or “Pause protection.”
 Try the upgrade again.
 If it works, keep the antivirus disabled until the upgrade completes, then re-enable it.

-We tested this with Avast and McAfee.
-Avast was blocking the upgrade.
-After disabling it, the upgrade succeeded.
+Third-party antivirus suites like Avast and McAfee can block the upgrade.
+Disabling the security software temporarily often lets it succeed.
 According to Eleven Forum’s troubleshooting thread, antivirus interference is a common cause of this error.

 Important: Re-enable your antivirus immediately after the upgrade completes.